MBA Admissions Information

 Applicants who do not have a bachelor’s degree in business from an AACSB-accredited college or university, or who have not had appropriate training in business administration, accounting, or economics may be required to complete a number of prerequisites.

 Applications and related documents must be submitted to the Graduate School.
-Once the Graduate School has received your application, GMAT score, official transcript(s), application fee, and other required documents, your file will be provided to the MBA office for an admissions decision.
+Once the Graduate School has received your application, GMAT or GRE score, official transcript(s), application fee, and other required documents, your file will be provided to the MBA office for an admissions decision.
 The MBA program admits new students on a rolling basis, so you will receive an admissions decision within a few weeks after all of your required documentation has been received.
 Upon acceptance, proof of immunization will be required prior to registration.

 United States citizens and residents are as follows: